Table of Contents

 -

-When have developers collaborated with stakeholders, customers, business people, domain experts etc. outside their team in the last 3 months?
+When have developers collaborated with relevant people outside the team (stakeholders, customers, business people, domain experts etc.) in the last 3 months?

 “Technical excellence”